SysKitTeam/SysKitPowerShellScripts/README.md

 # SysKit PowerShell Scripts

-This repository contains importable PowerShell scripts that are used to generate PowerShell reports.
+This repository contains PowerShell scripts that are used to generate PowerShell reports on Active Directory, Group Policies, IIS, Network, Virtual Machines, and more.

 The PowerShell code contained in these scripts is remotely executed on servers monitored by SysKit and the data gathered is used to construct reports inside SysKit.
+Learn more: www.syskit.com

 The scripts are licensed under the terms of the MIT license.

-Script inventory:
+SCRIPT INVENTORY:

 ### IIS